realcwl/realcwl.github.io/content/posts/you_dont_know_lmsys.md

 ---
 author: ["Weilun Chen"]
-title: "You don't know Chatbot Arena"
+title: "Chatbot Arena in a nutshell"
 date: "2024-08-07"
 description: "Let's get a bit nerdy on the most trusted LLM leaderboard"
 tags: ["LLM", "Evaluation"]